-This is a picture of the Tenax II camera and the spectacular 27mm Orthometar lens that are part of the Tenax II complete oufit avaiable for sale.
-All the items in this outfit have been completely overhauled and come with a one year guarantee.
-This outfit includes the 40mm Sonnar, 75mm Sonnar, Contameter outift and leather case:
+This is a picture of the spectacular 27mm Orthometar and 75mm Sonnar lenses mounted on a Tenax II camera that are avaiable for sale.
+All the lenses and rare Tenax II accessories have been completely overhauled and come with a one year guarantee.

-This is a fully overhauled and guaranteed camera with an overhauled light meter that is accurare and reliable:
+This is a fully overhauled and guaranteed Super Ikonta "B" camera with an overhauled light meter that is accurare and reliable:

 The great interest in the Jena postwar manufactured Contax II camera has resulted in a number of fakes being introduced to the market at very high prices.
 Recently available historical evidence demonstrates that these are modern fakes.
 You are invited to review this evidence for yourself on this new page:

 This brochure was published in 1936, the year of introduction of the Contax II.
 It completely lists and describes all of the very many accessories available for the Contax I and Contax II.
 This is the most complete and comprehensive Contax II document found yet far.
 It's in Pdf format and is available for free download using this link.
 It's a 24 page document consisting of a 7.5mb size file so it may take some time to download.
 But if you are interested in the Contax II and every accessory and lens, some quite rare and special, made for it this is the document for you.